 The Eno River Fellowship Foundation (ERFF) is a permanent endowment fund, created in 1989.
 Giving to the Foundation enables individuals to provide lasting financial support for the mission of ERUUF.
-The Foundation is a qualified nonprofit organization (501[c]3) and is independent of ERUUF, with its own bylaws and board of directors.
+The Foundation is a separate nonprofit organization (501[c]3), with its own board of directors.

 Contributions made to the Foundation are tax deductible as allowable by law and are to be directed specifically to the Eno River Fellowship Foundation.
 Please note the name of the Foundation on your documents directing your intentions.
 Gifts or bequests mistakenly directed to ERUUF are not transferable to the Foundation.

 Each year the Eno River Fellowship Foundation (Foundation) awards grants for infrastructure enhancements and program initiatives that align with ERUUF’s mission and strategic goals.
 This year the Foundation has awarded four grants, totaling $24,171, to projects that will enhance the worship experience, create more inviting spaces in the CARE building, and build capacity within ERUUF to take action in support of racial equity, human rights and immigration justice.

 The Eno River Fellowship Foundation is named as a beneficiary in the wills, trusts, and insurance policies of several ERUUF members.
 Gifts of cash are made by individuals as memorials or tributes to a person, celebrations of important events, legacies in planned giving, and during special appeals.
 Donations made to the Foundation are tax deductible as allowable by law.
 Please consult with your tax and legal advisors for a full discussion of tax implications for gifts.